spatie/laravel-settings/README.md

 $dateSettings->lock('birth_date', 'name', 'email');
 ```

-Unlocking settings can be done as such:
+Unlocking settings can be done like this:

 ```php
 $dateSettings->unlock('birth_date', 'name', 'email');